SpacePirate/cml-ex5-regularized-linear-regression/README.md

 # Exercise 5: Regularized Linear Regression and Bias v.s.
 Variance
-In this exercise, you will implement regularized linear regression and use it to study models with dierent bias-variance properties.
+In this exercise, you will implement regularized linear regression and use it to study models with different bias-variance properties.
 Before starting on the programming exercise, we strongly recommend watching the video lectures and completing the review questions for the associated topics.
 <br />